-In spite of a first Chinese study that does not recommend its use (and the perplexities of the manufacturer itself), the study center directed by the consultant virologist of the White House presents enthusiastic results on the drug, and approves its emergency use.
+In spite of a first Chinese study that advises against its use (and the perplexities of the manufacturer itself), the study center directed by the consultant virologist of the White House presents enthusiastic results on the drug, and approves its emergency use.

 In these hours, therefore, the FDA announcement of an emergency use authorization of Remdesivir should arrive.
-Ahead of the announcement, President Trump and Dr. Anthony S. Fauci, the chief federal government scientist, met with reporters at the White House.
+Ahead of the announcement, President Trump and Dr. Anthony S. Fauci, the federal government's chief scientist, met with reporters at the White House.

-In the press conference, Dr. Fauci warned that the results of the study supervised by the NIAD, the National Institute of Allergy and Infectious Diseases, have yet to be adequately reviewed, but they expressed optimism that it could make a difference.
+In the press conference, Dr. Fauci warned that the results of the study supervised by the NIAD, the National Institute of Allergy and Infectious Diseases, have yet to be properly revised, but they expressed optimism that it could make a difference.

 In China, I have a different opinion

 Among the first to experiment with the drug in the field (for obvious reasons) are the Chinese.
 I was talking about it here some time ago.
 Well, another study, conducted in China and published in the Lancet, has questioned the value of the drug for the treatment of seriously ill patients.
 Of course, it left open the possibility that it can be useful for others.
 However, the research on the latter is incomplete, due to the insufficiency of a congruous number of observers.

 Fauci: "reduces recovery times by over a third"